mhaidarh/data/directory.md

 Campayn | Simple Email Marketing
 SendinBlue | Online Email Marketing & SMS Marketing solution

-Holacracy | Social Technology for Purposeful Organization
+Holacracy | A complete system for self-organization | Social Technology for Purposeful Organization

 Kodi | Open Source Home Theatre Software
 Plex Media Server | Plex.tv | Your Media on all of Your Devices